 How can I add shortcuts to files and folders on my hard disk and Internet links in the Shortcuts Navigation?

 Sadly, the method how to add shortcuts to files and folders in the Shortcuts Navigation isn’t really exposed.
-Luckily the solution is easy though (once you know it ).
+Luckily the solution is really easy though (once you know it ).

 Add links via drag & drop

 First, make sure you have at least one group configured in the Shortcuts Navigation.
-Then open Explorer and browse to the folder or file you want to add a shortcut to.
+Then open File Explorer and browse to the folder or file you want to add a shortcut to.

-Now drag and drop this folder or file from Explorer onto the correct group name (on the name, not in the list of shortcuts itself) in the Shortcuts Navigation in Outlook.
+Now drag and drop this folder or file from File Explorer onto the correct group name (on the name, not in the list of shortcuts itself) in the Shortcuts Navigation in Outlook.
 The shortcut will now be automatically created.

 When doing it correctly, your cursor will change to indicate that the link will be created.

 Extra tip: To quickly select the Shortcuts Navigation in Outlook use CTRL+7.
 To get back to the Mail Navigation, use CTRL+1.